web-at-berkeley/-AWE-Website-Workshop/README.md

 git clone https://github.com/web-at-berkeley/WDB-Web-Dev-Intro-Workshop.git
 ```

-This will create a folder called `awe-website` in your current folder.
-All the code that we need will be cloned by git and added into the `awe-website` folder.
+This will create a folder called `WDB-Web-Dev-Intro-Workshop` in your current folder.
+All the code that we need will be cloned by git and added into that folder.

 Now, let us dive right into the world of web development!